of South Georgia Island

 Includes all group equipment, guide(s), permits, communication & safety gear, transfer to/from the our start and end point, most meals.

-Pre-expedition: Arrive at our starting location (could be Punta Arenas, Puerto Madryn or another city in coastal South America).
+Pre-expedition: Arrive at our starting location (could be Ushuaia, Puerto Madryn or another city in coastal South America).

 In-town gear reviews and a welcome reception to meet the other team members and review the schedule.